 From Lemma \ref{preserves_sheaves}, we know that $\Phi(F)$ is cohomologically pure.
-However, this t-structure was arbitrary.
-Since semistable objects are the objects that are cohomologically pure in \textit{every} t-structure generated from $\stab$, we can show that $\Phi(F)$ is semistable if $\Phi$ satisfies our conditions for all t-structures obtained from \stab.
+However, this t-structure was arbitrary in the family of t-structures generated by $\stab$.
+Since semistable objects are the objects that are cohomologically pure in \textit{every} t-structure generated from $\stab$, one can show that $\Phi(F)$ is semistable if $\Phi$ satisfies our conditions for all generated t-structures.
 This motivates the proof of our main theorem.
-Before stating the next theorem, we quickly recall the definition of the two key subsets of $\coimage(Z)$:
+Before stating the next theorem, we recall the definition of two key subsets of $\image(Z)$: